OtterKring/ReadOnlyMailboxAccess/README.md

 ### 2) "/" in mailbox folder names

-Back in the days of Outook 2000/XP and before, whenever you added a "/" in the name of a folder in Outlook, it would split the name at that position and create a subfolder from the second half.
+~~Back in the days of Outook 2000/XP and before, whenever you added a "/" in the name of a folder in Outlook, it would split the name at that position and create a subfolder from the second half.
 Fortunately, this behavior is gone by know.
 Nevertheless, Exchange **still** cannot process foldernames with "/", at least not in the way I have written the script (state of 2018-11-12).
 Maybe you can exchange the character before setting the permissions, but I haven't tried, yet.
-I will update this, as soon as I know.
+I will update this, as soon as I know.~~

+I did it!
+The key was using the FolderID instead of the FolderPath to identify the folders.
+Thank you Simon Abfalter for this tip on [technet](https://social.technet.microsoft.com/Forums/en-US/a7706dc3-67a4-4a8d-99b0-3de879e9554b/question-marks-and-forwardslashes-in-outlook-folder-names-and-how-to-use-with).
+Now all three scripts are supporting foldername with forward-slashes in their names.

 Good luck!